-Programs: Research: amfar supports research projects that explore novel approaches to scientifically sound but untested hypotheses in all areas of research on hiv/aids, funding goal-oriented studies that often lack the preliminary data required for support from traditional grant-makers.
-The foundation plays a vital role in hiv/aids research, identifying critical gaps in knowledge and providing essential seed money that enables grantees and fellows to test the merits of new concepts or technologies that subsequently can be validated through large-scale studies, such as those funded by the national institutes of health.
+Programs: Research: amfar supports research projects that explore novel approaches to scientifically sound but untested hypotheses in all areas of research on hiv/aids, funding goal-oriented studies that often lack the preliminary data required for support from traditional grant makers.
+The foundation plays a vital role in hiv/aids research, identifying critical gaps in knowledge and providing essential seed money that enables grantees and fellows to test the merits of new concepts or technologies that subsequently can be validated through large-scale studies, such as those funded by the u.
+S. National institutes of health.
 For further details, see schedule o.

-treat asia: amfar's treat asia program (therapeutics research, education, and aids training in asia) involves a network of hospitals, clinics, and research institutions working with civil society to ensure the safe and effective delivery of hiv/aids treatments across asia and the pacific.
-The treat asia network encompasses 21 adult and 18 pediatric sites throughout the region, which collaborate on a variety of projects.
+treat asia: amfar's treat asia (therapeutics research, education, and aids training in asia) program is a network of hospitals, clinics, and research institutions working with civil society to ensure the safe and effective delivery of hiv treatments to adults and children across the asia-pacific through research, education, and advocacy of evidence-based hiv-related policies.
+The treat asia network encompasses 21 adult and 20 pediatric sites throughout the region, which collaborate on a variety of projects.
 For further details, see schedule o.

-education and information: amfar seeks to translate and disseminate information on important aids-related research, treatment, prevention, and policy issues for diverse audiences and to increase broad awareness and knowledge of the pandemic.
-Amfar also publishes a wide range of educational materials, maintains an informative website, and engages respected public figures, hiv/aids scientists, and policymakers in communicating the need for continued research on hiv/aids.
+public information: amfar seeks to translate and disseminate information on important aids-related research, treatment, prevention, and policy issues for diverse audiences and to increase broad awareness and knowledge of the pandemic.
+Amfar also publishes a wide range of educational materials, maintains an informative website, and engages respected public figures, hiv/aids scientists, and policymakers in communicating the need for continued research to develop new methods of prevention, treatment, and, ultimately, a cure for hiv.
 For further details, see schedule o.